silverwind/envies/README.md

 >  Teeny tiny .env loader

 No initialization, just import it and use the variables.
-It loads variables from the following files in the working directory (lowest to highest precedence):
+It loads variables in ascending precedence from the following sources:

+- `.default.env` in the script directory
-- `.default.env`
+- `.default.env` in the working directory
+- `.env` in the script directory
-- `.env`
+- `.env` in the working directory
+- `.env.local` in the script directory
-- `.env.local`
+- `.env.local` in the working directory
+- The current environment variables

-Variables are loaded once when properties on `env` are first accessed.
+Variables are loaded only once when properties on `env` are first accessed.

 ## Usage
 ```js